2600hz/OSTJiraSync/README.md

     "old": null,
     "new": "any",
     "continue": true,
-    "message": "Your support agent has subsribed you to the status of a code fix.
-You will recieve automated messages as it progresses."
+    "message": "Your support agent has subscribed you to the status of a code fix.
+You will receive automated messages as it progresses."
   },
   {
     "old": "any",